ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 Micro development: the lifecycle of a PR
 ========================================

 If you want to contribute a feature or fix a bug in a collection, you must open a **pull request** ("PR" for short).
 GitHub provides a great overview of `how the pull request process works <https://help.github.com/articles/about-pull-requests/>`_ in general.
 The ultimate goal of any pull request is to get merged and become part of a collection.
 Each collection has its own contributor guidelines so please check there for specific details.

 Here's an overview of the PR lifecycle:

 * :ref:`Contributor opens a PR <collection_quickstart>`
 * CI runs the test suite
-* Developers, maintainers, community review the PR
+* Developers, maintainers, and community review the PR
 * Contributor addresses any feedback from reviewers
-* Developers, maintainers, community re-review
+* Developers, maintainers, and community re-review
 * PR merged or closed

 Making your PR merge-worthy
 ===========================

 We do not merge every PR.
 See :ref:`collection_quickstart` for tips to make your PR useful, attractive, and merge-worthy.

 .. _collection_changelog_fragments:

 Creating changelog fragments
 -----------------------------

-Most changelogs should emphasize the impact of the change on the end user of the feature or collection, unless the change impacts developers directly.
+Most changelogs should emphasize the impact of the change on the end user of the feature or collection unless the change impacts developers directly.
 Consider what the user needs to know about this change and write the changelog to convey that detail.

 Changelogs help users and developers keep up with changes to Ansible collections.
 Many collections build changelogs for each release from fragments.
 For collections that use this model, you **must** add a changelog fragment to any PR that changes functionality or fixes a bug.